imgag/ngs-bits/doc/GSvar/burden_test.md

 - unsolved samples of a certain disease
 - no samples with bad quality
-- all samples have the same ancestry
+- all samples have the same ancestry (EUR if possible, since that is 90% of our data)
 - all samples should be unrelated
-- all samples have the same processing system (WGS if possible)
+- all samples have the same processing system (WGS if possible, since it has the least biases)

 ## Selecting control samples

 The samples of the control cohort should fulfill the following criteria:

-- not of the same disease as the controls (also not similar phenotype)
+- not of the same disease as the controls (also no similar phenotype)
 - no samples with bad quality
 - same ancestry as cases
 - all samples should be unrelated